The U.S. considers "anti-American opinions" as grounds to deny a green card

-Among the behaviors that officials must categorize as "overwhelmingly negative" are participating in pro-Palestinian protests on university campuses, posting criticisms of Israel on social media, and burning the American flag.
+Among the behaviors that officials must classify as "overwhelmingly negative" are participating in pro-Palestinian protests on university campuses, posting criticisms of Israel on social media, and burning the American flag.

-The documents cite specific examples of disqualifying publications: one featuring the text "Stop Israeli Terror in Palestine" with the Israeli flag crossed out, a map of Israel with its name replaced by "Palestine," and a message suggesting that Israelis should "experience what the people in Gaza are experiencing."
+The documents cite specific examples of disqualifying publications: one featuring the text "Stop Israeli Terror in Palestine," with the Israeli flag crossed out, a map of Israel with its name replaced by "Palestine," and a message suggesting that Israelis should "experience what people in Gaza are experiencing."

-All cases involving "possible anti-American and/or anti-Semitic behaviors or ideologies" must be escalated to the official's superiors and to the office of the General Counsel of USCIS for review.
+All cases involving "possible anti-American and/or anti-Semitic conduct or ideologies" must be escalated to the official's superiors and to the Office of the General Counsel of USCIS for review.

 Joseph Edlow, director of USCIS, stated before Congress in February: "There is no place in America for foreigners who promote anti-American ideologies or support terrorist organizations."